gegeriyadi/Laravel-Steam/Readme.md

 # Laravel Steam

-Laravel Markdown was created and is maintained by [gegeriyadi](https://github.com/gegeriyadi) and is a wrapper for Laravel 5.
+Laravel Steam was created and is maintained by [gegeriyadi](https://github.com/gegeriyadi) and is a wrapper for Laravel 5-7 to communicate with Steam API.

+Support Laravel 7.x

 ## Installation